-A6 Complaints

-The environmental authority holder must record all environmental complaints received about the mining activities including:

-a) name, address and contact number for of the complainant

-b) time and date of complaint

-c) reasons for the complaint

-d) investigations undertaken

-e) conclusions formed

-f) actions taken to resolve the complaint

-g) any abatement measures implemented

-h) person responsible for resolving the complaint.

-The environmental authority holder must, when requested by the administering authority, undertake relevant specified monitoring within a reasonable timeframe nominated or agreed to by the administering authority to investigate any complaint of environmental harm.
+A7 Complaints The environmental authority holder must record all environmental complaints received about the mining activities including: a) name, address and contact number for of the complainant b) time and date of complaint c) reasons for the complaint d) investigations undertaken e) conclusions formed f) actions taken to resolve the complaint g) any abatement measures implemented h) person responsible for resolving the complaint.
+A8 The environmental authority holder must, when requested by the administering authority, undertake relevant specified monitoring within a reasonable timeframe nominated or agreed to by the administering authority to investigate any complaint of environmental harm.
 The results of the investigation (including an analysis and interpretation of the monitoring results) and abatement measures, where implemented, must be provided to the administering authority within ten (10) business days of completion of the investigation, or no later than ten (10) business days after the end of the timeframe nominated by the administering authority to undertake the investigation.

-A8 Roads and tracks

-When constructing new roads and tracks, the environmental authority holder must ensure that the area and duration of disturbance to land, vegetation and watercourses is minimised.

-A9 Campsites

-When establishing a campsite, the environmental authority holder must ensure that the area and duration of disturbance to land, vegetation and watercourses is minimised.

-A10 Service, maintenance and storage areas

-The environmental authority holder must not directly or indirectly release fuels, oils, lubricants or other contaminants to any watercourse, waterway, groundwater, wetland or lake.

-A11 The environmental authority holder must ensure that: a) all chemical, fuel and oil storage facilities of less than 10,000 litres on a mining tenement are designed and operated in accordance with Australian Standard 1940 - 'The storage and handling of flammable and combustible liquids', Section 2, Minor Storage; and b) all chemical, fuel and oil storage facilities of more than 10,000 litres on a mining tenement are bunded to contain at least one hundred percent of the volume of the largest container, plus twenty-five percent of the storage capacity of the largest container up to a maximum of 10,000 litres, together with ten percent of the storage capacity beyond 10,000 litres; and c) chemical, fuel and oil storage facilities on a mining tenement are operated and maintained in accordance with the Australian Standard 1940 - "The Storage and Handling of flammable and combustible liquids".
-A12 Hazardous contaminants The environmental authority holder must plan and conduct activities on site to prevent any potential or actual release of a hazardous contaminant.
-A13 The environmental authority holder must ensure that spills of hazardous contaminants are cleaned up as quickly as practicable.
+A9 Service, maintenance and storage areas The environmental authority holder must not directly or indirectly release fuels, oils, lubricants or other contaminants to any watercourse, waterway, groundwater, wetland or lake.
+A10 The environmental authority holder must ensure that: all chemical, fuel and oil storage facilities of less than ten thousand (10,000) litres on a mining tenement are designed and operated in accordance with Australian Standard 1940 'The storage and handling of flammable and combustible liquids', Section 2, Minor Storage; and b) all chemical, fuel and oil storage facilities of more than ten thousand (10,000) litres on a mining tenement are bunded to contain at least one hundred (100) percent of the volume of the largest container, plus twenty-five percent of the storage capacity of the largest container up to a maximum of ten thousand (10,000) litres, together with ten percent of the storage capacity beyond ten thousand (10,000) litres; and chemical, fuel and oil storage facilities on a mining tenement are operated and maintained in accordance with the Australian Standard 1940 - "The Storage and Handling of flammable and combustible liquids".
+A11 Hazardous contaminants The environmental authority holder must plan and conduct activities on site to prevent any potential or actual release of a hazardous contaminant.

+A12 The environmental authority holder must ensure that spills of hazardous contaminants are cleaned up as quickly as practicable.
 Such spillage must not be cleaned up by hosing, sweeping or otherwise releasing such contaminants to any watercourse, waterway, groundwater, wetland or lake.
+A13 Bulk sampling and costeaning The environmental authority holder is not authorised to undertake costeaning or bulk sampling.